undless/gatling.io-doc/content/guides/complex-use-cases/_index.md

 ---
-title: Test complex use cases
+title: Use cases and protocols
-seotitle: Learn how to test complex use cases
+seotitle: Learn how to test specific use cases and protocols.
 description: Detailed guides to help you test specific protocols, authentication schemes, and application types.
 lead:  Detailed guides to help you test specific protocols, authentication schemes, and application types.
 ordering: